ibm-cloud-docs/Cloudant/offerings/learning-center.md

 So if you come from a relational database background: tables are `databases` in Cloudant, and rows are `documents`.

-A Cloudant document must be a JSON object, starting and ending with curly braces and containing a number of key/value attributes.
+A Cloudant document must be a JSON object, starting and ending with curly braces and containing a number of key-value attributes.

 JSON objects must be less that 1 megabyte in size and contain any number of strings, numbers, booleans, arrays, and objects.
 The nesting of objects within objects can continue to any depth.